 In March, I bought air filters online, so that I could get the kind I wanted and not have to deal with the people at Wal-Mart.
 They arrived in this great big box.
 This box has been a car for “drive-in movie night,” a table for pizza and a movie, and most recently a bed.
 My husband did not let our daughter stay all scrunched up all night and we quickly vetoed our son wanting a turn the following night (he would have been REALLY scrunched).
 Simple things like a box can bring more joy than any fancy toy.

 We are not an athletically inclined family, so we play Wii sports together.
 Actually, we are very adept at this either.
 We do have fun.
 Madilynn has been beating the rest of us, even though she’s bouncing around.
 Dietrich is organized chaos in most of what he does, or maybe he does have a plan and the silly behavior is just to throw us off.
 Either way, the parents need a comeback.

-I think I mention the weather on a weekly basis, but this week we’ve had 45-50 mph winds (mixed with dirt), hail that was blowing sideways because of that wind, and horizontal rain because of that wind.
+This week we’ve had 45-50 mph winds (mixed with dirt), hail that was blowing sideways because of that wind, and horizontal rain because of that wind.
 Oh, and all of that transpired over the course of about 15 minutes.

 One advantage of the storms is much-needed rain.
 Our rosebush has exploded in growth over the past week.
 It’s a climbing variety, and probably now in serious need of pruning.
 Hopefully, that will also fix the bare spot in the middle.